Tzintzun444/Django-pswrd_entropy_gen/static/documentation/v2.0.0/en/README.md

             raise ValueError('Length of custom characters is greater than characters available in password, reduce it')

-        # If remaining is positive means that lacks characters in the password.
+        # If remaining is positive means that lack characters in the password.
         elif remaining > 0:

             # Selects all necessary characters to complete the password.